David King

 I was an accountant once; in fact I’m still a fellow of a certain UK chartered body but that doesn’t mean I’m not a nice person.

 I’ve indulged in creative fiction almost from the time I was first able to write.
 Of course I didn’t know it was called that then but I still have stories I wrote as a small child.
 I was first published (a snippet of non-fiction) in a UK national magazine when I was around fourteen.
 Through my late teens and early twenties I wrote appalling thrillers then graduated to serious historical material culminating in a full-length study of a historic townscape.
-I dabbled in journalism too: cycle-racing reports and gardening articles for various UK newspapers and magazines until I returned to writing fiction in 1997.
+I ventured into journalism too: cycle-racing reports and gardening articles for various UK newspapers and magazines until I returned to writing fiction in 1997.

 Back to top